RepairEuroCar/Jarvis/README.md

 ```
 You can reload this configuration at runtime using the `reload_config` CLI command.

+`dynamic_scaler` options in `config.yaml` control when modules are paused based
+on system load.
+Increase the thresholds if your modules pause too often.

 ### Logging

 Logging is initialised by calling `utils.logger.setup_logging()` which is